Permit Fishing - Lodges, Destinations & Guided Trips

 Permit Fishing Techniques

-• Crab Flies on the Flats – Patterns like the Avalon, Raghead, and EP Crab are commonly used.
-Presentation must be quiet and precise—strip slowly and wait for the fish to tip down.
+• Crab Flies on the Flats – Patterns like the Del Brown’s Permit Crab, Raghead Crab, and EP Crab are widely used.
+Presentation must be quiet and precise — cast ahead of the fish, let the fly sink, and strip slowly or hold still as the permit tips down to feed.

 • Spinning Gear with Live Crabs or Jigs – In off-color water or deeper flats, permit will take small jigs or live crustaceans on light spinning tackle.

-• Poling from Skiffs – Guides pole silently across sand or turtlegrass flats, spotting permit from long range and coaching anglers on placement and timing.
+• Poling from Skiffs – Guides pole silently across sand or turtle grass flats, spotting permit at range and coaching anglers on placement and timing.

 Best Time to Fish for Permit

-• Yucatán Peninsula – Best from March to July and again in fall.
+• Yucatán Peninsula – March through July, and again October through November.
 Peak months coincide with stable weather and strong visibility.

-• Seychelles – October to May, with best visibility and good tidal movement during neap tide periods.
+• Seychelles – October through May, with best visibility and tidal movement during neap tide periods.

-• Belize – Year-round opportunities, but most consistent March through June and in October-November.
+• Belize – Year-round, with the most consistent fishing from March through June and again October through November.

-• Cuba – Peak fishing from March through June, with good visibility, moderate tides, and lower pressure on remote flats.
+• Cuba – March through June, with good visibility, moderate tides, and lower pressure on remote flats.

 Permit fishing depends heavily on light and tide.
-Low wind, high sun, and mid-tide movement offer the best chance for spotting fish and controlling presentation.
+Low wind, high sun, and mid-tide movement offer the best conditions for spotting fish and controlling presentation.

 Permit Fishing Lodges & Guided Trips

-FishingExplora features lodges and guided trips in the Yucatán Peninsula, Bahamas, and Seychelles—regions offering some of the most consistent permit action in the world.
-These trips are designed for serious saltwater fly anglers who value technical fishing, experienced guides, and remote waters.
-Whether chasing your first permit or your fiftieth, these destinations offer some of the best shots anywhere.
+FishingExplora features lodges and guided trips in the Yucatán Peninsula, Bahamas, and Seychelles — regions offering some of the most consistent permit action in the world.
+These programs are built for serious saltwater fly anglers who value technical fishing, experienced guides, and unpressured water.
+Contact lodges directly to discuss availability and program structure.

 Frequently Asked Questions